cressie176/blog/_posts/2024-12-23-npm-search-is-broken.md

 ### Conclusion
 The new npm search algorithm returns either

-- largely relevant, but unpopular and unmaintained libraries, or
+- mostly relevant, but unpopular and unmaintained libraries, or
-- largely irrelevant, but popular and well maintained libraries
+- mostly irrelevant, but popular and well maintained libraries

 Neither option is useful.